gaiadilorenzo/object-x/README.md

 Importantly, it needs 3-4 orders of magnitude less storage than other approaches, making it a practical and versatile solution for scene representation.

+## ⏩ Code Release
+- [ ] Add code and instructions for evaluation
+- [ ] Add code and instructions for baseline evaluation
+- [ ] Release checkpoints and metadata for 3RScan and ScanNet

 ## 🔨 Installation Guide

 The code is tested with the following dependencies